10. Snatch (2000)

 1. When We Were Kings (1996)

 After you watch this documentary about three-time world heavyweight Muhammad Ali, you will know why this boxing great impacted the world like he did.
-Brash, cocky, and more than a little arrogant, Ali backed up all claims of being the best with speed, agility, and punching.
+Brash, cocky, and more than a little arrogant, Ali backed up all claims of being the best with speed, agility, and punching prowess.

 When We Were Kings focuses on Ali’s epic battle with daunting opponent George Foreman in Africa.
 In summary, the host town of Kinshasa, Zaire hasn’t been the same since.

 Several fictional and non-fictional boxing movies have been made.
-And many in fact about The Greatest, but the best boxing documentaries past or present have the title When We Were Kings.
+And many in fact feature The Greatest.
+But the finest boxing documentaries past or present have the title When We Were Kings.

 Director: Leon Gast